Real-Time Industrial Grade GUI Solutions

 - Comprehensive and Advanced Feature Set

-of licenses and the ability to create a custom license for unique situations.
-Please see the licensing page for more information.
+of licenses as well as the ability to create a custom license for unique situations.
+Please see the GUIX licensing page for more information.

 Full, highest-quality source code

 Throughout the years, GUIX source code has set the bar in quality and ease of understanding.
 In addition, the convention of having one function per file provides for easy source navigation.
 The following is an example of the GUIX gx_canvas_alpha_set.c function:

 - Analog Devices: SHARC, Blackfin

 - EnSilica: eSi-RISC

 - Imagination: MIPS32 4K, 24K, 34K, 1004K, MIPS64 5K, microAptiv, interAptiv, proAptiv, M-Class

 - Intel: x36/Pentium, XScale, NIOS II, Cyclone, Arria 10

 - Microchip: AVR32, ARM7, ARM9, Cortex-M3/M4/M7, SAM3/4/7/9/A/C/D/E/G/L/SV, PIC24/PIC32